richmahn/en_tn/mat/14/intro.md

 #### Structure and formatting ####

 Verses 1 and 2 continue the account from chapter 13.
 Verses 3-12 stop the account and speak of things that happened earlier, possibly soon after Satan tempted Jesus (see [Matthew 4:12](../04/12.md)).
 Verse 13 continues the account from verse 2.
-Be sure to have words in verses 3-12 that tell the reader that the writer has stopped his account to give new information before he continues.
+Be sure to have words in verses 3-12 that tell the reader that Matthew has stopped his account to give new information before he continues.
 (See: [[rc://en/ta/man/translate/writing-background]])

 #### Possible translation difficulties in this chapter ####